johngable/MS3-Challenge/README.md

 ### Assumptions :

-* The columns names and entry lengths will remain the same.
+* The column names and entry lengths will remain the same.
 Nothing was specified in the requirements so I left the columns static instead of dynamic per csv.

 * CSV file sizes from user are not drastic enough to slow the program, if so batch sizes must be specified.

-* I am also assuming that end users are somewhat familiar with pathing (specifically realtive pathing).
-It makes file reading much easier if so...
+* I am also assuming that end users are somewhat familiar with pathing (specifically realtive pathing) in order to allow the files to be found.